zzossig/zzoDocs/content/docs/pages/publication.md

       url = "publication"
       weight = 6
     ```

 6. Set new param to your `params.toml` file.
     ```
     ...
     pubPaginate = 20
     ```

 7. Now, you can see the publications page when you start the hugo

+8. If the year of the post is the curreny year, the post set the `pinned` param to `true` by default.

 ## manually